microsoft/ALAppExtensions/Modules/System/Extension Management/README.md

 ## Extension Management (Page 2500)

- Displays a list of extensions available to the current user and allows him to manage them.
+ Lists the available extensions, and provides features for managing them.

 ## Extension Settings (Page 2511)

- Displays the selected extensions' settings and allows users to edit them.
+ Displays settings for the selected extension, and allows users to edit them.

 ## Extn Deployment Status Detail (Page 2509)

- Displays deployment status details of the selected extension.
+ Displays details about the deployment status of the selected extension.

 ## Marketplace Extn Deployment (Page 2510)

- Provides an interface to Business Central for installing an AppSource Extension.
+ Provides an interface for installing extensions from AppSource.

 ## Upload And Deploy Extension (Page 2507)

- Exposes functionality that allows users to upload and schedule the deployment of an extension.
+ Allows users to upload an extension and schedule its deployment.